happylinze/UAV-SAR/README.md

 ```
 ## Training & Testing
 ### Quick Inference
+All the prediction results have been saved in the `./ensemble_results`.
 You could use `ensemble.py` to validate the accuracy on v1 and v2.
 The command as:
 ```shell
 python ensemble.py
 ```